NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of arithmetic hyperbolic manifold groups

 If $M^m$ is an arithmetic hyperbolic manifold defined by a quadratic form over quaternions, we can also find two totally geodesic $3$-dimensional submanifolds intersecting along one circle.
-This can be done by diagonalizing the (skew-Hermitian) matrix with quaternion entries, then take two $2\times 2$ submatrices with one common entry which contributes to the negative inertia index.
-Then the same proof as above also works here. \end{proof}
+This can be done by diagonalizing the (skew-Hermitian) matrix with quaternion entries, and take two $2\times 2$ submatrices with one common entry which contributes to the negative inertia index.
+Then the same proof as above also works in this case. \end{proof}

+\begin{remark} Actually, the nonseparable subgroups constructed in this proof is not geometrically finite, so it is consistent with the result in \cite{BHW} (standard arithmetic hyperbolic manifolds have LERF fundamental groups).
+For a cocompact lattice $\Lambda<\text{Isom}_+(\mathbb{H}^n)$ and a finitely generated subgroup $H<\Gamma$, $H$ is geometrically finite if and only if $H$ is a quasi-convexity subgroup of $\Lambda$ (\cite{Sw}), which is also equivalent to that the inclusion $H\hookrightarrow \lambda$ is a quasi-isometric embedding (\cite{BGSS}).